Giving to the library

 Elizabeth M. and P. T. Reilly Endowment Accordion Closed

-Supports a paid summer internship opportunity to a Native American tribal member engaged in archival administration or a student interested in a career in information management.
-The internship focuses on design, developing, and implementing a virtual and physical exhibit in Special Collections and Archives.
+Supports a paid summer internship opportunity to a graduate student or exceptional undergraduate student engaged in the pursuit of an archival administration, information management, or cultural heritage career.
+The internship focuses on the design, development, and fabrication a virtual and physical exhibit in Special Collections and Archives.

 We recommend gifts to the Elizabeth M. and P.T.
 Reilly Endowment (1371) in support of this opportunity.